Come to our wedding!

 7 PM — Dinner

 Pizza, appetizers, salad, and cake.
-All options are vegetarian or vegan.
-Gluten-free pizza and cake-substitute available.
+All options vegetarian.
+Gluten-free and/or vegan available.

 8 PM — Party